zack-bitcoin/amoveo-docs/design/sortition_chains_defense.md

 Data availability attack
 ==========

-If some of the operators sign sortition-blocks even though some of the data is not available, this is a kind of attack.
+If all of the operators sign sortition-blocks even though some of the data is not available, this is a kind of attack.

-This can make it impossible to spend your funds, because you can't prove to anyone if you have money or not.
+This can make it impossible to spend your funds.
 So you can be left holding lottery risk.

+You can still prove that you are first in line to own your value, but you can't prove whether or not there is already someone who is 2nd in line.
+So if you add someone new in line to own your value, they don't know if they are 2nd in line, or 5th, or what.
+So no one will accept a payment from you.

 As long as at least 1 of the validators is honest, then this attack can't happen.